-Pimples look pretty cool under a nice magnification mirror, don’t they?
+Pimples look pretty cool under a nice magnification mirror in midlife, don’t they?

 I think it must have been when I was about 12 or 13 years old, when I first started plucking my eyebrows.
 I’ve since been told that the correct terminology is tweezing.
 We’re not plucking chickens afterall….